CS315: Illumination 1

 //

-// - normals: an array of vec3's that will represent normals to be used with
+// - normals: an array that corresponds to triangles in length.

 //